cdepillabout/termonad/README.md

 ### Configuring Termonad

+Termonad has two different ways to be configured.

+The first way is to use the built-in Preferences editor.
+You can find this in the `Preferences` menu under `Edit` in the menubar.

+When opening Termonad for the first time, it will create a preferences file at `~/.config/termonad/termonad.yaml`.
+When you change a setting in the Preferences editor, Termonad will update the setting in the preferences file.

+When running Termonad, it will load settings from the preferences file.
+Do not edit the preferences file by hand, because it will be overwritten when updating settings in the Preferences editor.

+This method is perfect for users who only want to make small changes to the Termonad settings, like the default font size.

+The second way to configure Termonad is to use a Haskell-based settings file, called `~/.config/termonad/termonad.hs` by default.
+This method allows you to make large, sweeping changes to Termonad.
+This is method is recommended for power users power users.

+**WARNING: If you have a `~/.config/termonad/termonad.hs` file, then all settings from `~/.config/termonad/termonad.yaml` will be ignored.
+If you want to set *ANY* settings in `~/.config/termonad/termonad.hs`, then you must set *ALL* settings in `~/.config/termonad/termonad.hs`.**

 The following is an example Termonad configuration file.
 You should save this to `~/.config/termonad/termonad.hs`.
 You can find more information on the available configuration options within the